What’s Actually Holding Up Your Composite Deck? Learn About Your Deck Structure

 The right cover depends on how you use the space, what your HOA allows, and how your home is designed.
 These aren’t questions a product brochure can answer.

-Carolina Decks builds custom covered pergolas throughout the Charlotte metro, from Ballantyne and Concord to Lake Norman and Fort Mill, and we handle design, permitting, and installation as a single scope.
+Carolina Decks builds custom covered pergolas throughout the Charlotte metro, from Ballantyne and Davidson to Lake Norman and Fort Mill, and we handle design, permitting, and installation as a single scope.
 If you’re planning a project for 2026, we’d be glad to walk through the options with you.

 Schedule your free design consultation or call us at (980) 414-0320.